Skip to main content

 About Tralee Bay

-Tralee Bay Nature Reserve protects important wetland habitats within the wider Tralee Bay complex in County Kerry, southwest Ireland.
-The reserve encompasses intertidal mudflats, sandflats, and saltmarsh that together provide critical feeding and roosting habitat for internationally significant populations of wintering waterbirds.
-Tralee Bay is one of the most important wetlands in southwest Ireland, supporting over 15,000 waterbirds during winter months.
+Tralee Bay Nature Reserve protects 754 hectares of important wetland habitats within the wider Tralee Bay complex in County Kerry, southwest Ireland.
+[1] The reserve encompasses intertidal mudflats, sandflats, and saltmarsh that together provide critical feeding and roosting habitat for internationally significant populations of wintering waterbirds, designated as an area of European importance under the EU Birds Directive.
+[1] Tralee Bay is one of the most important wetlands in southwest Ireland, particularly for pale-bellied brent geese and a suite of wading bird species.

 Wildlife Ecosystems

-The bay supports internationally important numbers of light-bellied brent geese, wigeon, and bar-tailed godwits during winter, with nationally significant populations of teal, pintail, oystercatchers, and curlews.
-The mudflats harbor dense populations of invertebrates including cockles, mussels, and various worm species that provide food for wading birds.
+The bay supports internationally important numbers of pale-bellied brent geese during winter, alongside nationally significant populations of wigeon, teal, pintail, bar-tailed godwits, dunlin, ringed plover, turnstone, redshank, and curlew.
+[1] The mudflats harbor dense populations of invertebrates including cockles, mussels, and various worm species that provide food for wading birds.
 Otters forage in the tidal channels.
 Common seals haul out on sand banks.
-In summer, terns fish over the shallow waters and various waders breed on the upper saltmarsh.
+In summer, terns fish over the shallow waters.

 Flora Ecosystems